bbawj/note-vault/Notes/Transaction Management.md

 > 1. Log records indicating the changed elements
 > 2. COMMIT T log record
 > 3. Changes to the elements themselves
+#### Recovery without checkpoints
 ![](https://i.imgur.com/WuYLOdQ.png)
 ![](https://i.imgur.com/RMa262e.png)
 #### Checkpointing
 Start checkpointing for all active transactions.
 When we see an `START CHECKPOINT`, we can be sure that all prior transactions have been recorded to the disk and there is no need to redo them.
 *Example where we do not need to redo the actions for T1:*
 ![](https://i.imgur.com/MCReHYm.png)
+#### Recovery with checkpoints
+1. If we see a `END CHKPT` in the log, we can be sure that changes made by transactions that have committed before the `START CHKPT` is already in disk, and we can ignore them.
+If no `END CKPT` in logs, we need to search back to next to last `START CKPT`.
+2. From `START CKPT (T1, ...
+Tk)` we *cannot* be sure that any transaction that is among the $T_i$ or those started after this checkpoint log have been written to disk. **We must search back until the earliest $T_i$ and redo.**
+3. However, if $T_i$ 's commit message is not found, we write `ABORT Ti` as it must not be redone.
 #### Limitations
 It requires all modified blocks to be kept in buffers until the transaction commits and the log records have been flushed.
 This increases the average number of buffers needed by transactions.
 ### Undo/Redo Logging